-Edgewood Management is a financial advisor firm located in New York City with roughly $25 billion in assets under management (AUM).
-The firm works with a mix of clients including individuals, investment companies, charities, corporations and retirement plans.
+Edgewood Management is a financial advisor firm located in New York City.
+With roughly $34 billion in assets under management (AUM), the firm works with a mix of clients including individuals, investment companies, charities, corporations and retirement plans.
 Portfolio management services are the hallmark of Edgewood Management.

 This is a fee-only firm, so all of its earnings come from advisory fees paid by clients.
-This differs from a fee-based operation, which can earn compensation from additional outlets, such as insurance and securities commissions.
+This differs from a fee-based operation, which collects transaction-based fees from third parties as well as client fees.

 Edgewood Management Background

 Edgewood Management was founded in 1974.
 The firm is principally owned by Edgewood Management Company I, Inc., which in turn is principally owned by Alan Breed.
 Breed is also the president of this firm and one of its 11 advisors.
 Its advisory staff includes one certified public accountant (CPA) and one chartered financial analyst (CFA).

 Edgewood Management has nearly 1,200 clients.
-Half of these clients are individuals beneath the high-net-worth threshold, and the rest are split between high-net-worth individuals, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities and corporations.
+Half of these clients are individuals who do not have high net worths, and the rest are a mix of high-net-worth individuals, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities and corporations.

 For the most part, Edgewood Management requires a $5 million minimum account size to take advantage of its services.
 The firm reserves the right to waive or lower this minimum at its discretion.

 Services Offered by Edgewood Management

-Edgewood Management focuses its offerings around portfolio management services.
-Within this sphere, it concentrates primarily on portfolios of large-cap growth equities.
-What that means is that the firm typically invests client assets in a portfolio of stocks from companies with large market capitalizations.
+Edgewood Management primarily offers portfolio management services with a focus on portfolios of large-cap growth equities.
+What that means is that the firm typically invests client assets in stocks from companies with large market capitalizations.